 The Dissertation Director and at least one other reader must be graduate faculty from the Department of English.
 In the unusual case of there being dissertation co-directors, one may be non-English Department graduate faculty.

-For details regarding the UW Graduate School’s policies on doctoral supervisory committees, see the UW Graduate School website: Memo 13: Supervisory Committee for Graduate Students and Doctoral Supervisory Committee Roles and Responsibilities.
+For details regarding the UW Graduate School’s policies on doctoral supervisory committees, see UW Graduate School Policy 4.2: Supervisory Committee for Graduate Students.

 By the end of the quarter following completion of the General Examination, the student must complete a dissertation prospectus outlining a plan for the writing of the dissertation.
 This prospectus should document the thesis, indicate the problems to be investigated, lay out the intellectual conversations, identify sources and methods to be used, and provide a summary of chapters and a bibliography.
 Sample prospectuses are on file in the English Graduate Advising Office.